 Longines is one of the most successful Swiss watch brands with an illustrious history that dates back to 1832.
 You can’t think of its name without recalling its classically proportioned dress watches from the 1950s.
-But, many casual observers probably know Longines better as a sponsor of many sporting events and a maker of diver’s watches.
+But, many casual observers probably know Longines better as a sponsor of many sporting events and a maker of diver’s watches – Two-Tone HydroConquest Models.

 The HydroConquest is one of the brand’s four core watch families under the Longines Sport Collection.
 First introduced in 2007, these Longines watches are favored for their superb performance and bold style.
 This year, Longines revisited the watch’s design once more and updated it in the form of two-tone models that feature a rose or yellow PVD coating that outlines the unidirectional rotating bezel.

-Longines HydroConquest: History and the New Two-Tone Models
+History and the New Two-Tone Models – Two-Tone HydroConquest Models

 The history of Longines Watches is deeply rooted in sports, being an official timekeeper for championships and sponsor of many international sports federations.
 In particular, it’s involved in alpine skiing, archery, tennis, and equestrian.

 The brand eventually penetrated the aquatic sports market with HydroConquest, offering a range of modern diver’s watches that feature 300m water resistance, screw-locked case backs, screw-locked crowns, and sapphire crystals.
 They have a maximum 72-hour power reserve equipped with an anti-magnetic silicon balance spring for extended service intervals and improved chronometry.
 Each watch boasts an unrivaled blend of functionality and elegance while offering the best qualities of a Swiss luxury watch.

 The HydroConquest was first redesigned in 2018 with color-coordinated dials and ceramic bezels in either black, gray, or blue.
 They came in an option of 41mm or 43mm case sizes and a metal bracelet or rubber straps.